 Missouri is quite a free state.
 There are hardly any regulations regarding homeschooling since there is no need to notify the state that you are homeschooling your kids.
 Taxation is quite low and it has lax gun laws (only asking for a permit to carry handguns)- Farm animals can graze all year in Missouri, and certain areas allow for the growing of grain for feed and cultivation of livestock.

-Even though the price of utilities is a little higher than average, he cost of living in Missouri is quite low, when compared to the national average.
+Even though the price of utilities is a little higher than average, the cost of living in Missouri is quite low, when compared to the national average.
 Missouri has rules about septic systems and wells.
-It is not mandatory to have either on your property, and if you stick to the rural areas you will find that there are no building or zoning codes to be found.
-All of the points above make Missouri a dream destination for people who want to live off the grid.
+If you stick to the rural areas you will find that there are no building or zoning codes to be found.
+All of the points above make Missouri a dream destination for preppers.

 The temperate climates and the abundance of natural resources in Washington make for an incredibly attractive place to build your off the grid homestead.
 There are a few things that may cause you hesitate about living off the grid in Washington, but it is still quite a good place to settle down in.

 The weather in Washington can be described as wet.
 It rains a lot, averaging 38.4 inches of water and in the Cascade mountain ranges, you may get over 200 inches of annual snowfall.
 Water will not be a concern if you decide to move to Washington.
 Rainwater harvesting is not only permitted it is encouraged!
 This means that you will be able to make use of this natural resource without legal worries.
 The winter months are the harshest, but the temperature rarely goes bellow 46°F.